Lasterius/frontend-project-46/README.md

 ## Using

-Get information
+Get information.

 ```
 make start
 ```

-Comparing two files (json or yaml - you can switch in Makefile)
+Comparing two files (json or yaml - you can switch in Makefile).

 ```
 make gendiff
 ```

-Comparing two files in the format (stylish, plain, json - you can switch in Makefile)
+Comparing two files in the format (stylish, plain, json - you can switch in Makefile).

 ```
 make gendiff-format